Categories: Content Marketing

 Core Features: What You Get

-Security is definitely essential; however, the daily functionalities are what actually decide if a password manager is a help or a source of frustration.
-Our testing covered both tools on desktop and mobile apps as well as browser extensions, thus this section should be of great value to any person who is either comparing 1Password with LastPass or using both simultaneously.
+Security is definitely essential; however, the day-to-day functionality is what actually determines whether a password manager is a help or a source of frustration.
+Our testing covered both desktop and mobile apps, as well as browser extensions; thus, this section should be of great value to anyone comparing 1Password with LastPass or using both simultaneously.

 1. Essentials

-Both 1Password and LastPass have the essentials covered: secure vault storage, autofill made easy, and a built-in password generator for stronger logins.
-Moving data in and out is a piece of cake; however, 1Password is more efficient in handling attachments, notes, and encrypted file storage for things like wi fi passwords.
+Both 1Password and LastPass cover the essentials: secure vault storage, easy autofill, and a built-in password generator for stronger logins.
+Moving data in and out is a piece of cake; however, 1Password is more efficient at handling attachments, notes, and encrypted file storage for things like Wi-Fi passwords.

 There are also secure notes, payment card storage, and reliable offline access.
-As a matter of fact, 1Password is able to sync the changes faster across all the devices, while LastPass has a simpler web-first interface.
-Both of them are compatible with password management, password sharing, and the use of which to keep passwords different for various OS.
+As a matter of fact, 1Password can sync changes faster across all devices, while LastPass has a simpler web-first interface.
+Both of them are compatible with password management, password sharing, and using them to keep passwords different for various OS.

 2. Unique 1Password Features